Medical Expenditure Panel Survey (MEPS): Experiences with Cancer Survivorship Supplement

 Why is this research a priority for NCI?

 A major component of the NCI's mission is measuring and understanding the burden of cancer and its care in the United States.
-To help fulfill this mission, the Health Services and Economics Branch (HSEB) supports the development and dissemination of data resources, survey and measurement techniques, and analytical methods with the goal of improving the quality of research in this field and ultimately reducing the burden of cancer to patients, their families, and society.
+To help fulfill this mission, the Healthcare Delivery Research Program (HDRP) supports the development and dissemination of data resources, survey and measurement techniques, and analytical methods with the goal of improving the quality of research in this field and ultimately reducing the burden of cancer to patients, their families, and society.

 The linked SEER-Medicare database is a major data source for studies of cancer care and descriptive and treatment-specific cost estimates.
 These data come from the Surveillance, Epidemiology and End Results (SEER) program of cancer registries that collect clinical, demographic, and cause of death information for persons with cancer and the Medicare claims for covered health care services from the time of a person's Medicare eligibility until death.

 However, estimates from SEER-Medicare are based on the elderly population.
 Additionally, SEER-Medicare does not include information about health care coverage from payors other than Medicare, including private payors, Medicaid, the Department of Veterans Affairs (VA), and patient out-of-pocket payments.
 National information about costs of care in younger cancer survivors, and comprehensive information about all types of health insurance in cancer survivors of all ages, is lacking.
 The ability to utilize the MEPS data to better understand the burden of illness in cancer survivors will help to address these research gaps and complement existing research resources.

 A group of researchers interested in the MEPS Experience with Cancer Supplement has monthly phone calls to discuss studies using these data, areas for research collaboration, and potential future MEPS Supplements.
 Participation in these calls is open.
 To be included on the Working Group mailing list, please contact Michael Halpern or Sharon McCarthy.